cochaviz/cochaviz.github.io/posts/intro-to-programming-battlesnake.md

 account](https://play.battlesnake.com/login/) and select the **Sign in with GitHub** button.

 Awesome, now we can head over to Battlesnake to [create a new snake](https://play.battlesnake.com/account/snakes/create/ ).
-Give it a name
-(I name my snakes after Lord of the Rings characters)!
+Give it a name (I name my snakes after Lord of the Rings characters)!
 And...
 Huh?
 A URL?
 Yes, a URL.
 This is where the fun begins.
 For now we'll cancel, since the URL is a required field, but head to next section and I'll explain what's going on.

 ### How Battlesnake _actually_ works

+The reason why we need to provide a URL when creating a snake, is because the snake is essentially a [web service]().
+I briefly mentioned this in the introduction, but now I'll elaborate on what that actually means.

+To put it concretely, our snake will run its own computer (server) and the Battlesnake game server will send us the current state of the game (location of all the snake, food, size of the field, etc.) and ask us what our next move is.
+We then send a response, this simply contains the action: "up", "down", "left", and "right".
+But for the Battlesnake server to reach us we to tell it our location, the URL.

+![transaction
+diagram](/images/post/intro-to-programming-battlesnake/transaction-diagram.svg
+"Transaction diagram of the requests and responses made during a Battlesnake game.
+Here **/start**, **/move** and **/end** are the so-called end-points")